About the Project

 Partners and Scope of Work

-Although the “Young Lords in Lincoln Park” project reflects many decades of work, the effort gained formal support from Grand Valley State University (GVSU) in September 2011, under the shared direction of Melanie Shell-Weiss and José “Cha-Cha” Jiménez, who are both members of the GVSU Liberal Studies Department in the Brooks College of Interdisciplinary Studies.
+Although the “Young Lords in Lincoln Park” collection documents many decades of work, the effort gained formal support from Grand Valley State University (GVSU) in September 2011 as part of an undergraduate research project by José “Cha-Cha” Jiménez, who was then an undergraduate student in the GVSU Liberal Studies Department.
+Mr. Jiménez graduated from GVSU in 2013.

-Other core partners at GVSU include Susan Mendoza, Director of the Office of Undergraduate Research and Scholarship, Nancy Richard, University Archivist, and Max Eckard, Metadata and Digital Curation Librarian.
-Student assistants Elizabeth Juárez, Esdras Rodríguez-Torres, and Carla Landhuis also provide invaluable research, processing, translation, and transcription assistance on the project.
-Consulting partners Zulema Moret, Associate Professor of Spanish and Latin American Studies Coordinator, and Azfar Hussain, Assistant Professor in the Liberal Studies Department, contribute intellectual guidance and support to this effort as well.
-Without the ongoing work and commitment of Marion Mathisen, Office Coordinator for the Liberal Studies Department, and Shelley Sickrey, Office Coordinator for the Office of Undergraduate Research and Scholarship, this project would not be possible.
+Collecting this research and making this collection accessible has engaged a number of core partners at GVSU including Melanie Shell-Weiss, Assistant Professor of Liberal Studies, Susan Mendoza, Director of the Office of Undergraduate Research and Scholarship, Nancy Richard, University Archivist, and Max Eckard, Metadata and Digital Curation Librarian.
+Student assistants Elizabeth Juárez, Esdras Rodríguez-Torres, and Carla Landhuis provided invaluable research, processing, translation, and transcription assistance.
+Consulting partners Zulema Moret, Associate Professor of Spanish and Latin American Studies Coordinator, and Azfar Hussain, Associate Professor of Liberal Studies , contributed intellectual guidance and support to this effort as well.
+Administrative support from Marion Mathisen, Office Coordinator for the Liberal Studies Department, and Shelley Sickrey, Office Coordinator for the Office of Undergraduate Research and Scholarship, has been invaluable.